capeterson/Visualforce-Field-History/README.markdown

 This repository is avilable under a BSD license for use.

-History component in it's default state dropped into a showHeader="false" visualforce page:
+History component in it's default state dropped into a visualforce page:

 ![](http://github.com/capeterson/Visualforce-Field-History/raw/master/screenshot-default.png)